-Total fire ban in southeastern Australia amid unseasonal heat, high winds
+Australia declares El Nino amid unseasonal heat, strong winds

 Sydney Harbour was last week shrouded in smoke as firefighters on the city’s fringes lit controlled blazes in an attempt to limit the risk of bushfires ahead of what is expected to be a hot and dry summer in the southern hemisphere.

-Forecasters have said there is a high chance of an El Nino, which generally causes drier conditions in Australia.

-The Bureau of Meteorology has warned the phenomenon could develop in the next couple of months and could cause extreme weather events from wildfires to cyclones and droughts.
+An El Nino generally causes drier conditions in Australia and is associated with extreme weather events such as cyclones and droughts.

+The World Meteorological Organization earlier this year forecast that there was a 90 percent chance of El Nino conditions forming over the second half of 2023.

-The September heatwave is expected to break with the arrival of a cold front on Wednesday when temperatures will drop back to the low 20s.
+Australia’s September heatwave is expected to break with the arrival of a cold front with temperatures dropping back to their low 20s on Thursday.

+“This summer will be hotter than average, and certainly hotter than the last three years,” the BOM’s Braganza said.

 Since the so-called Black Summer bushfires ended in March 2020, Australia has had a series of wetter, cooler summers.